 Fit & Sizing

-The sneaker is constructed with unisex sizing following the general pattern for men’s widths.
+As per the majority of wearers, the Puma Thunder Spectra runs relatively true to size.
+Copping a half size larger can lead to more wiggle room for the toes.
+The Puma Thunder Spectra is for sale in a unisex construction following the general pattern for men’s widths.
 It offers a wide range of sizes starting from 6 to 14.

 The sneaker showcases a busy look that is masked up by dominant black elements.
 A red suede overlay found at the bottom of the laces contrasts the black forefoot.
 A suede patch can also be seen at the heel sporting a blue-green pigment alongside the yellow faux leather overlay wrapping the ankle.
 A black Puma Formstrip subliminally swipes up from the vamp towards the heel which is opposed by a textured gray heel counter at the bottom of the rear.
 White and teal accents cover up the midsole in a wave-like scenario.